 How to I create a rain garden?

 A rain garden is a simple concept — create a shallow depression where rain water will collect and fill it with plants local to Michigan.
 But it takes careful planning and some plant knowledge to make a rain garden that is both functional and beautiful.
 The rain garden guide below will walk you through designing and planting your garden.
-Want extra help designing and planting a rain garden?
-Check out our newest program at Kalamazoo River Watershed Council, our Master *Rain* Gardener class.

 Rain Garden Guide & Sample Designs for Kalamazoo Co (PDF) from the Kalamazoo County Drain Commissioner